 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements of the Coalition taken as a whole.
-The other information on page i and the additional information on pages 19-20 is presented for additional analysis and is not a required part of the consolidated financial statements.
-The schedule of expenditures of federal awards on pages 19-20, as required by Title 2 U.S. Code of Federal Regulation Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
+The other information on page i and the additional information on pages 17-18 is presented for additional analysis and is not a required part of the consolidated financial statements.
+The schedule of expenditures of federal awards on pages 17-18, as required by Title 2 U.S. Code of Federal Regulation Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
 The list of principal officials on page i is required by the Audit Manual issued by the Comptroller of the Treasury of the State of Tennessee.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information on pages 19-20 has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information directly to the underlying accounting and other records used to the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.